2006 Scott Tournament of Hearts

 The 2006 Scott Tournament of Hearts, the Canadian women's curling championship, was held at the John Labatt Centre in London, Ontario, February 25, 2006 – March 6, 2006.
-The tournament consists of 12 teams, one from each of Canada's provinces, one from Canada's territories and the defending champion, whose team is known as Team Canada.
+The tournament consisted of 12 teams, one from each of Canada's provinces, one from Canada's territories and the defending champion, whose team is known as Team Canada.
 The tournament was the 25th anniversary of the Hearts.
 The winner would be Kelly Scott's British Columbia rink who defeated the defending champions, Jennifer Jones in the final.

 Teams

 Representing Team Canada was the defending champion, Jennifer Jones rink but with a change at lead position with 2002 Olympic bronze medallist Georgina Wheatcroft.
 Making her 21st appearance at the Scotts was Colleen Jones who skipped the Nova Scotia team.
 Colleen Jones had won the Scotts six times.
 1998 Champion Cathy King skipped Team Alberta.
 Making her fourth appearance at the Scotts was Suzanne Gaudet from Prince Edward Island, a two time Canadian Junior Champion and 2001 World Junior Champion.
 Making her first appearance at the Scotts was Andrea Kelly from New Brunswick, the 2005 Canadian Junior Champion.
 Returning from 2005 was the Northwest Territories/Yukon team skipped by Kerry Koe- Koe made her fourth appearance at the Scotts.
 Also returning was Kelly Scott, from British Columbia, the 1995 World Junior Champion who made her second appearance.
 Another skip returning from 2005 was Heather Strong from Newfoundland and Labrador who made her sixth appearance.
 Making an appearance at the Scotts for the first time since 1997 was Janet Harvey of Manitoba, attending her third event.
 Debuting at the Scotts, along with Kelly from New Brunswick was Eve Bélisle from Quebec, Krista Scharf from Ontario and Tracy Streifel from Saskatchewan.